luuj/luuj.github.io/_pages/currentprojects.md

 For this project, I was tasked to perform sample size re-estimation for the <a href="https://www.thelancet.com/journals/landia/article/PIIS2213-8587(19)30346-8/fulltext">Long-term Odanacatib Fracture Trial (LOFT)</a>.
 Furthermore, I wanted to test through simulation how the type I error would be affected from changes to the sample size, power, accrual rate, and how many years patients would be followed up for.
 Check out my analysis and simulation code <a href="https://github.com/luuj/Recurring-endpoints---SS-reestimation">here</a>.

-#### Comparing naive vs. robust Methods for cluster randomized trials
+#### Comparing naive vs. robust methods for cluster randomized trials
 Clustered randomized clinical trials are trials where patients are recruited in "clusters".
 These clusters are typically locations where individuals are likely to be correlated with one another, such as a school, nursing home, or village.
 These types of trials are becoming increasingly popular; however, methodology is still being developed.

 When performing survival analysis on clinical trials, the proportional hazards Cox regression model is often used.
 The goal of this project was to determine if performing a naive analysis using the standard Cox model would be sufficient.
 I compared results from the naive model to the robust sandwich and randomization-based variants in 27 different scenarios.
 We discovered that despite not accounting for the correlation inherent in these clusters, the naive Cox model still performed just as well as the other two models.
 Check out the code and presentation for my project <a href="https://github.com/luuj/Clustered-RCT-simulations">here</a>.